getodk/docs/docs/central-encryption.rst

 And, here are some limitations that will appear when encryption is enabled on a project or form:

- - Encrypted submissions will appear only as metadata records over OData.
-Metadata like the submitter and the submission date will be available, but none of the actual data from the form will appear.
+ - None of the actual submission data will be shown or editable.
+Only metadata like the submitter and the submission date will be viewable.
+The same behavior will apply to the OData feed.
- - The same restriction applies to the submission preview table on the Central administration panel.
  - As of version 0.6, enabling encryption will not encrypt already-submitted submissions.
  - As of version 0.6, it is not possible to disable *project managed* encryption (explained below) once enabled.
  - As of version 0.6, submissions using *self-supplied key* encryption (Aggregate-style encryption) can be retrieved and decrypted only through Briefcase or direct API access.